PRTG Manual: Auto-Update

 In the Auto-Update settings, you can check the status of the auto-update, view logs, and edit settings.
 When a new version of PRTG is available on the Paessler website, PRTG automatically downloads the setup file if a direct internet connection is available.
 The PRTG System Administrator user then receives a ToDo ticket with instructions to initiate the update installation.

-If you use a Freeware Edition or Trial Edition, automatic software updates are available at any time.
+If you use the Freeware Edition or Trial Edition, automatic software updates are available at any time.
 If you use a Commercial Edition, you need to have an active maintenance contract to receive updates.

 This documentation refers to an administrator that accesses the PRTG web interface on a master node.
 Other user accounts, interfaces, or failover nodes might not have all of the options in the way described here.
 In a cluster, note that failover nodes are read-only by default.